corcor322/Holding-Out-For-A-Hero/src/main/java/com/tasty/README.md

-# Financial Tracker
+# Holding Out For A Hero
+//TODO: Resources and screenshots
 ## Description of the Project

-This java application tracks ingoing and outgoing finances.
-It functions as an electronic version of a checkbook ledger, and it's target audience is your everyday worker.
-This solves a few problems, including misplacing a physical checkbook, budget mismanagement, and tracking the flow of money over different financial apps that do not integrate with each other, such as a couple with individual accounts tracking their expenses as a house.
+This java application is a Sandwich shop.
+It allows the customer to order sandwiches and customize the bread, size, and toppings.
+The customer can add multiple sandwiches, drinks, and chips to their order.
+Checking out will leave them with a receipt of the date and time of their purchase and the items they've ordered.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+These are the user stories that guided me through development:

-- As a user, I want to add and track deposits and payments to keep my account up to date.
+- As a customer, I want to be able to order sandwiches, drinks, and chips so that I can eat yummy food.
-- As a user, I want a menu with clear directions so that I can easily navigate where I need to go.
+- As a customer, I want a clear and navigable order screen so that using the applications is intuitive.
+- As a customer, I want to be able to define bread choice and toppings to further customize my order.
-- As a user, I want the ability to filter my ledger to only show deposits or payments so that I can better track my money.
+- As a customer, I want to be able to add multiple sandwiches and drinks to the same order so that I can treat my friends.
-- As a user, I want the ability to navigate in and out of different parts of the menu without closing the application so that I can save time and effort.
+- As a customer, I want the ability to cancel my order and go back to the home screen so that I am not locked into a purchase I no longer want.
-- As a user, I want the ability to view a list of past transactions to moniotr my spending and income.
+- As a customer, I want to confirm the price and details of my order before payment to ensure I get what I want.
-- As a user, I want the ability to generate reports on my spending and income at a specific vendor or timeframe so that I can make clear decisions about my budget.
+- As a customer, I want a receipt with the date and time of my purchase on it so I can track my expenses.
-- As a user, I want the ability to save my added transactions so that they are still there when I exit and restart the application.

 ## Setup